Is Borrowing a Personal Loan a Bad Idea?

 Good Reasons for Borrowing a Personal Loan

 Depending on your credit history, income and need, a personal loan can help with consolidating high cost credit card debt or medical bills that are headed for collection.
 It works like this: You borrow enough to pay off multiple bills and then repay the personal loan with one payment at a lower interest rate.
 Benefits include streamlining bill paying and keeping past due accounts from being sent to collections.
-The Consumer Financial Protection Bureau advises that debt consolidation can leave you owing more if you continue to use credit cards or incur other types of debt.
+The Consumer Financial Protection Bureau advises that consolidating personal debt can leave you owing more if you continue to use credit cards or incur other types of debt.

 Here are two good reasons for borrowing a personal loan.